openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Issuer Initiated Issuance - Same Device {#use-case-3}

 While browsing the university's home page, the user finds a link "request your digital diploma".
-User  clicks on this link and is being redirected to a digital Wallet application.
+User  clicks on this link and is being redirected to a digital Wallet.
 The Wallet notifies the user that an issuer offered to issue a diploma Credential.
 User confirms this inquiry and is taken to the university's Credential issuance service's user experience.
 After authenticating at the university and consenting to the issuance of a digital diploma, the user is sent back to the Wallet, where she can check the successful creation of the digital diploma.

 ## Issuer Initiated Issuance - Cross Device (with information pre-submitted by the User) {#use-case-4}